ThanhKhoiDA/-Data-Analytics-Portfolio/README.md

 | Gmobile | 1 | 3 |

 - How does this affect the service (Comment from many perspectives)?
 Do you agree with this option?
-  ⚖️ Analysis from Multiple Perspectives
+  - ⚖️ Analysis from Multiple Perspectives
+  - 1️⃣ User Perspective:
+  - **Positive Impact:**